villano-lab/nrCascadeSim/paper/paper.md

 # Summary

 `nrCascadeSim` is a command-line tool for generating simulation data for energy deposits resulting from neutron capture on pure materials.
-Thus far silicon, germanium, neon, and argon are supported.
+Presently, silicon, germanium, neon, and argon are supported.
 While the software was developed for solid state detector calibration, it can be used for any application which requires simulated neutron capture-induced nuclear recoil data.